What’s Cambodia like?

 Flights ply from Siem Reap to Sihanoukville and I understand that trains now run between Sihanoukville and Phnom Penh (stopping in Kampot) on Fridays, Saturdays, and Sundays, which make a great alternative to a bus or flight.

 Battambang is located on the Sangkae River in northwestern Cambodia.
-In wet season (Dec-Apr) there’s a lovely boat journey to take you to Battambang from Siem Reap within three hours but in the dry season (May-Nov) this journey can take up to 12 hours with even some walking involved.
+In the wet season (Dec-Apr) there’s a lovely boat journey to take you to Battambang from Siem Reap within three hours but in the dry season (May-Nov) this journey can take up to 12 hours with even some walking involved.
 There are local buses that ply as well which takes about three hours, but the comfort in the journey is debatable.
-Battambang itself is Cambodia’s second largest city and is known to have an interesting, quirky character.
+Battambang itself is Cambodia’s second-largest city and is known to have an interesting, quirky character.
 You can rent a kayak and paddle along its river or visit the undiscovered temples on the mountain Phnom Sampeu.
 See reasons to visit Battambang here.

 A sleepy little town by the river where tourists are few and pace of life easy.
 The town is located by the Preaek Tuek Chhu River in southern Cambodia and is easily reachable from Phnom Penh, 4 hours by bus.
 The town is known for its pepper plantations and salt fields.
 Many buildings date from the colonial period, including the Governor’s Mansion.
 See a plan here.